 The one thing that got me and my sisters to listen EVERY.
 SINGLE.
 TIME.

 Terrible Twos: Boys Are Hardwired NOT to Listen

 Boys just aren’t “cooked” enough when they are little.
 They still need to baste and roast for a couple more years (like until they are 15).

-They are just not wired to listen.
+They are just not wired to listen and this contributes soo much to the terrible twos.
 Too many exciting things are around the corner.
 For my son, it’s a toy in the corner that caught his eye.

 Parenting says this about boys and listening: